 The Human Mystery by Tanith Lee

-In Return, Holmes makes merely a perfunctory appearance; Moriarty is the book's entire focus.
-In Revenge,
+In The Return of Moriarty, Holmes makes merely a perfunctory appearance; Moriarty, the master-criminal, is the story's entire focus.

 Holmes becomes a bit more involved, but isn't really impactful until